California, Nevada pounded by floods, mudslides

 In California alone, a gigantic mudslide closed a section of Interstate 80 in the Sierras and high winds felled a famous giant sequoia tree with a hollowed-out tunnel that motorists could drive through.

 And there's more to come.
-Flash flood warnings have been issued for northern and central California, western Nevada and southwest Oregon.
+Flash-flood warnings have been issued for northern and central California, western Nevada and southwest Oregon.

 "Periods of heavy rain and snow will continue for the Western US through the middle of this week," CNN meteorologist Haley Brink said.
 Flooding may affect northern and central California, southern Oregon and portions of Nevada near Reno, she said.